This article was updated on 11/18/2022.

 - By price: Offer a variety of price points.
 While many shoppers may gravitate toward lower-priced categories, don’t shy away from a luxury list for those looking to splurge.

 - By age: Help a confused shopper find just the right thing for their tween niece or elderly uncle by segmenting the list by age.
 Broad categories are fine for all-purpose recommendations, e.g., “toddlers,” “teens,” and “adults.”

-- A combination of these: There may be elements of each of these segmenting strategies that work for your site.
+- A combination: There may be elements of each of these segmenting strategies that work for your site.
 Once you’ve created the text and images, you can mix and match lists.
 An art set could be marketed in lists targeted toward “kids,” “under $25,” and “gifts for sheltering in place.”
 You could also create a top list of “best all-around gifts” to appeal to a busy shopper who wants to make a fast decision.
-And don’t forget to suggest your gift cards for the easiest purchase of all.

 Once you’ve established categories, you might be tempted to start including everything on your site that logically fits.
 But shoppers appreciate a curated selection that includes just a few choice items in each group.

 To decide which items to promote, think about where your eCommerce store would benefit from increased sales.
 You might decide to focus on popular products as hot sellers to help attract new customers.
 It might also make financial sense to feature merchandise that allows a larger-than-average markup to improve your profitability.
 Or you might want to include an item for which you have a backlog of inventory.